-However, if you prefer not to install some of these components, answer NO and the system will prompt you about installing each component individually.
-Note, that in order to not install a subcomponent, you must first choose to install the main component
+However, if you prefer not to install some of these components, answer NO, and the system will prompt you about installing each component individually.
+If any subcomponent is not desired, you must first choose to install the main component, and then will be asked about each subcomponent.